Let it snow, let it snow, let it snow! With last week’s [..]

-Welcome to Clam Lake, Wisconsin
+Welcome to Clam Lake, Wisconsin!

-Clam Lake, Wisconsin - Northern Wisconsin Vacations in The Elk Capital of Wisconsin
+A Northwood’s Vacation Getaway in The Elk Capital of Wisconsin

-ATV and snowmobile trails converge at Clam Lake and great hiking; mountain biking and skiing opportunities are only a short drive including Copper Falls State Park; St. Peter’s Dome & Morgan Falls, Juniper Rock Overlook & Old Swedish Homestead Sites on the North Country Trail; and the American Birkebeiner Ski Trail, Mukwonago and Rock Lake ski trails and CAMBA mountain bike trail systems.
+Snowmobile & ATV/UTV trails converge at Clam Lake and great hiking; mountain biking and skiing opportunities are only a short drive including Copper Falls State Park; St. Peter’s Dome & Morgan Falls, Juniper Rock Overlook & Old Swedish Homestead Sites on the North Country Trail; and the American Birkebeiner Ski Trail, Mukwonago and Rock Lake ski trails and CAMBA mountain bike trail systems.

 Water enthusiasts will enjoy fishing, paddling, swimming and boating the many area lakes and rivers including Upper Clam Lake, Lower Clam Lake, Day Lake, West Fork of the Chippewa River and the surrounding waters like Lake Namakagon, Spider Lake, Mineral Lake, Moose Lake, Namekagon River, Flambeau River and others.